 Nearly all fish contain trace amounts of methylmercury, an environmental contaminant.
 In large amounts, all forms of mercury are toxic to nerve cells and can cause vision problems, poor coordination and learning impairments.

 The U.S. Food and Drug Administration and Environmental Protection Agency advise serving 1 to 2 two-ounce servings of fish to children per week, beginning at age two.
 Fish lowest in mercury include salmon and tilapia, while fish highest in mercury include swordfish and orange roughy.
 For a complete listing, visit the FDA website.

 A Healthy Dose of Omega-3 Fats

-When it comes to mercury toxicity, the emphasis is on "large amounts."
-Not consuming enough fish has its risks too, as it is a primary source of the long-chain omega-3 essential fatty acid DHA.
-Children need these specialized fats to build the structure of their brains from the time of conception through adolescence.
+Fatty fish are a good source of omega-3 essential fatty acids.
+Children need these fats to build the structure of their brains from the time of conception to about age 20.
 Without an ample supply of omega-3 fats, the body incorporates other fatty acids which do not confer the same benefits to the brain and nervous system.

 Omega-3 fats aren't the only nutritional reward; fish is a great source of protein that growing bodies need and also provides varying amounts of iron, calcium, zinc and magnesium.